CypRiv/genal/README.md

 ## Introduction <a name="introduction"></a>
-Genal is a python module designed to make it easy to run genetic risk scores and mendelian randomization analyses.
-It integrates a collection of tools that facilitate the cleaning of single nucleotide polymorphism data (usually derived from Genome-Wide Association Studies) and enable the execution of clinical population genetic workflows.
-The functionalities provided by genal include clumping, lifting, association testing, polygenic risk scoring, and Mendelian randomization analyses, all within a single Python module.
+Genal is a python module designed to make it easy and intuitive to run genetic risk scores and Mendelian Randomization analyses.
+The functionalities provided by genal include:

-The module prioritizes user-friendliness and intuitive operation, aiming to reduce the complexity of data analysis for researchers.
-Despite its focus on simplicity, Genal does not sacrifice the depth of customization or the precision of analysis.
-Researchers can expect to maintain analytical rigour while benefiting from the streamlined experience.
+- Data preprocessing and cleaning of variant data (usually from GWAS summary statistics)
+- Selection of independent genetic instruments through clumping
+- Polygenic risk score calculations (currently C+T only, soon LDPRED2 and PRScs)
+- More than 10 Mendelian Randomization methods, including heterogeneity and pleiotropy tests, with parallel processing support:
+  - Inverse Variance Weighted (IVW) methods
+  - MR-Egger methods
+  - Weighted Median methods
+  - Mode methods
+  - MR-PRESSO in parallel
+  - More to come...
+- SNP-trait association testing
+- Lifting of genetic data to another genomic build
+- Variant-phenotype querying with the GWAS Catalog

+### Key Features

+- **Efficient Parallel Processing**: Parallel computation for bootstrapping-based MR methods and MR-PRESSO significantly reduces computation time compared to the original R packages (up to 85% faster for MR-PRESSO)
+- **Flexible Data Handling**: Automatic formatting of variant data and summary statistics
+- **Comprehensive MR Pipeline**: From data preprocessing to sensitivity analyses and plotting in a single package
+- **Reference Panel Support**: Automatically download and use the latest 1000 Genomes reference panels in builds 37 and 38 with the option to use custom reference panels
+- **Customizable**: Ability to choose all the parameters, but defaults are set to the most common values
+- **Proxy SNP Support**: Includes functionality for finding and using proxy SNPs when instruments are missing (for polygenic risk scores, Mendelian Randomization, and association testing)

-Genal draws on concepts from well-established R packages such as TwoSampleMR, MR-Presso, MendelianRandomization, and gwasvcf, adapting their proven methodologies to the Python environment.
+The objective of genal is to bring the functionalities of well-established R packages such as TwoSampleMR, MR-Presso, MendelianRandomization, and gwasvcf, in a more user-friendly Python environment.
 This approach ensures that users have access to tried and tested techniques with the versatility of Python's data science tools.

+This package is still under development, feel free to report any issues or suggest improvements!

 <img src="/Genal_flowchart.png" data-canonical-src="/Genal_flowchart.png" style="max-width:100%;" />